 If you are concerned about an unborn child, baby or toddler you can find more information in the Derby and Derbyshire Safeguarding Children Procedures.

 Always discuss your concerns with the senior person in your organisation who is responsible for safeguarding and child protection.

 If you are a young person, parent or carer, you can contact Children's Social Care to discuss your concerns.

-In Derby the Multi-Agency Protocol for Pre-birth Assessments and Interventions has been developed to help support practitioners to effectively work with families where there is a unborn baby, baby or toddler.
+In Derby and Derbyshire the Multi-Agency Protocol for Pre-birth Assessments and Interventions has been developed to help support practitioners to effectively work with families where there is a unborn baby, baby or toddler.

 This protocol has been developed to support practitioners in their decision making and assessment processes when working with a pregnant woman, her partner and family.

 Practice guidance on bruising in babies and children is for all practitioners who work with children and families to assist staff to understand the importance of bruising in infants as an indicator of physical abuse and to clarify arrangements in relation to the investigation of bruising in children.

 A new animation film, Bruising on Babies, developed by a multi-agency partnership group in Nottinghamshire provides advice to practitioners about seeking an explanation from the babies carers and what action to take if no explanation is provided or an unlikely or inadequate explanation is given.
 This should be viewed in conjunction with the practice guidance on bruising in babies and children.